MHenderson/MHenderson/README.md

-I am R and Python developer who is mostly interested in graph theory and combinatorics.
+R and Python developer who is mostly interested in graph theory and combinatorics.

 My R packages can be found at: https://mhenderson.r-universe.dev